Developing Business Continuity Strategy

 Early Eagle Rate:

-This is a 1 day course that describes the essential elements of developing a Business Continuity Strategy and plan for its implementation.
-It covers Business Impact Analysis, Risk Assessment and Key Business Continuity Strategies for various industries like Manufacturing, Finance, Retail, BPOs, etc.
+This is a 1-day course that describes the essential elements of developing a Business Continuity Strategy and planning for its implementation.
+It covers Business Impact Analysis, Risk Assessment, and Key Business Continuity Strategies for various industries like Manufacturing, Finance, Retail, BPOs, etc.

-It will also cover Risk Assessment which is a top priority in all sectors, from supply chain to cyber security.
-As a professional in this field, you must be at the top of your game, to truly identify the threats your organization faces and how to protect against them.
-You need to be able to perform risk assessments, reduce organizational vulnerabilities, select cost effective risk controls, and obtain buy in from upper management.
+It will also cover Risk Assessment, a top priority in all sectors, from supply chain to cyber security.
+As a professional in this field, you must be at the top of your game to truly identify your organization's threats multiple and how to protect against them.
+You need to be able to perform risk assessments, reduce organizational vulnerabilities, select cost-effective risk controls, and obtain buy-in from upper management.
 This course focuses on teaching those skills and many more.
-This workshop combines theory with real world practices to give you instruction and tools you can use in creating a Risk Management program.
+This workshop combines theory with actual world practices to give you instruction and tools you can use in creating a Risk Management program.

-Finally, the workshop will describe various business continuity strategies in relation to various industries.
-It will utilize the output of Business Impact Analysis and Risk Assessment to develop an effective and efficient strategy to ensure continuity of critical business processes.
+Finally, the workshop will describe various business continuity strategies for various industries.
+It will utilize the output of Business Impact Analysis and Risk Assessment to develop an effective and efficient approach to ensure the continuity of critical business processes.